louisvarley/fishPI/README.md

 ## Aquarium touch screen interface and API for an

 ### Introduction
-Fish PI is Actually version 3 of a design for a touch interface to drive an aquarium with an API backend allowing it's various functions to be connected to other IOT devices if required such as google home.
+FishPI is Actually version 3 of a design for a touch interface to drive an aquarium with an API backend allowing it's various functions to be connected to other IOT devices if required such as google home.

+It's purpose was to automate a couple of tasks while looking visually pleasing in a modern home.
+Mainly i wanted to build something to control my lights on a schedule rather than the always on approve they came with.
+Secondly i wanted to automate water changes.

 Written in Python3 and running as a flask app with a flasgger swagger API.